Port Adelaide, SA

 These conversations provided the group of new arrivals with a voice which had not previously been heard by the Council.
 A long term outcome of this project is to develop an education program for new arrivals around dogs in the community.

 These conversations gave the participants a better understanding of domestic dogs in Australia, the role of Council in managing animals and importantly for them, who could help them regarding animals issues.
 Australians have a unique relationship with companion animals, particularly dogs and this project highlighted that there is a real need to educate new arrivals about dogs in the Australian context.

 City of Mitcham

 We produced a series of consultation posters: a site plan; enhancement icons and images to guide future enhancements to the park.

 Adelaide Brighton Ltd

 Animal Welfare League (Aust)

-In Balancing Act Adelaide in collaboration with Dr Fiona Warton, Veterinary Behaviourist prepared a checklist for Aged Care Providers wanting to introduce live-in pets with the owner (residents) for the Animal Welfare League of Australia.
+Balancing Act Adelaide in collaboration with Dr Fiona Warton, Veterinary Behaviourist prepared a Checklist for Aged Care Providers wanting to introduce live-in pets with the owner (residents) for the Animal Welfare League of Australia.

 This checklist was used by the AWLA on their website – Positive Ageing in the Company of Animals.

 Animal Welfare League (SA)

-Balancing Act Adelaide is developing a design concept of a sensory garden for shelter dogs.
-A sensory trail will provide a relaxing environment where dogs can engage in a natural setting away from the noisy shelter environment.
+Balancing Act Adelaide developed a concept design of a sensory garden/trail for shelter dogs.
+A sensory trail can provide a relaxing environment where dogs have an opportunity to engage in a natural setting away from the noisy shelter environment.
 This sensory space will provide opportunities for dogs to engage with the five senses: smell, sight, sound, taste and touch.
-This project is one of our voluntary works in memory of Fiona’s dog ‘Eb’ who was cremated at the Animal Welfare League (AWL).
+This project is one of Balancing Act Adelaide’s voluntary initiatives in memory of Fiona’s dog ‘Eb’ who was cremated at the Animal Welfare League (AWL).